pjdufour/phoenix-importer/README.md

 source /etc/profile.d/phoenix-importer.sh
 ```

-Depending on the context, follow either standalone or geonode instructions.
+Depending on the context, follow either standalone, OpenGeo Suite, or GeoNode instructions.
 Follow the `database` instructions after either.

 ## Standalone

 We'll now begin project-specific initialization.
-Run `phoenix-importer-init-standalone.sh` to:
+As root (`sudo su -`), run `phoenix-importer-init-standalone.sh` to:

 - install Python dependencies,
 - install system libraries,
 - install and configure PostGiS;

+## OpenGeo Suite

+If you are adding to a new OpenGeo Suite deployment, run `phoenix-importer-init-opengeo.sh`.
+This script will install the OpenGeo Suite and initialize the Phoenix PostGIS database.

 ## GeoNode